City Comparison

 Schools

-Williamsburg leads on school quality with a 84% average pass rate (rated Strong) compared to 82% in Springfield.
-Top schools in Springfield include West Springfield High School and Robert E. Lee High School.
-In Williamsburg, families look to Lafayette High School and Warhill High School.
+Springfield has a 82% average SOL pass rate; Williamsburg has 84% (2024 state assessment data).
+Public schools in Springfield include West Springfield High School and Robert E. Lee High School; in Williamsburg, Lafayette High School and Warhill High School.
 See Springfield schools | See Williamsburg schools

 Springfield